harmony-one/h/progress/alaina-furstenberg.md

 ---

-2024-02-16 Sun: Continued reading of Delphi Digital articles.
+2024-02-16 Sun (1.0 hr): Continued reading of Delphi Digital articles.

-2024-02-15 Sat: Continued reading of Delphi Digital articles.
+2024-02-15 Sat (1.0 hr): Continued reading of Delphi Digital articles.

 2024-02-14 Fri: Revision of Ledger icons, sent to Ledger team.
 Update of the community section plus [posting to X](https://x.com/harmonyprotocol/status/1890534187062489138).
 Sync with Theo on the exchange.one interface.
 Aiming for a 'bento box' design to fit in all the components.